A Requiem for Mass Effect Andromeda

 Look: no one is saying that the Normandy isn’t literally the best fictional spaceship of all time, least of all me.

 But I mean, the Tempest, tho.

-Sure, it’s compact and lacks four interior cells’ worth of loading screens, but it comfortably houses your beloved Tempest Fam, and makes you feel like a middle aged dad in a cherry red convertible.
+Sure, it’s compact and lacks four interior cells’ worth of loading screens, but it comfortably houses your beloved Tempest Fam and looks like something from an old Sky Mall that you’d actually want to buy.

 A Family That Looks Like You

 Dragon Age 2 introduced Bioware fans to the concept of having a family that looks like you.
 In DA2, various aspects of your character’s Look influence the appearance of your mom, siblings, and uncle, including your protagonist’s skin color.

 Because families — the ones who raised you and the ones you make for yourself — are a huge part of Andromeda’s story, having characters who are supposed to be related actually look related makes the whole game more engrossing (and, naturally, representative) from the start.

 Fans of the original trilogy might be more attached to Tali, Wrex, and Garrus, but everybody aboard the Tempest is lovely and the best moments in Andromeda are the ones we spend getting to know them.

 Thankfully, Andromeda incorporates the best squad elements from the original series to make your crew feel dynamic and alive — to make the world around you feel like it keeps on going, even when your character is out of earshot.

 For starters, characters move across the Tempest between missions.
 Sometimes Jaal and Liam are hanging out, comparing notes about angaran/human insults.
 Sometimes Gil is just picking a fight with Kallo over the intercom when you walk onto the bridge.